EGAlberts/ReBeT/README.md

 Within the docker container you can follow the steps in the Installation section.

 ## Installation
-1. Create a workspace folder somewhere on your device e.g. a f older named rebet_ws, and a folder within that folder called src.
+1. Create a workspace folder called rebet_ws in the home directory on your device so that the it exists at ~/rebet_ws and a folder within that folder called src .

 2. Download release BehaviorTree.CPP-4.1.1 from https://github.com/BehaviorTree/BehaviorTree.CPP/releases/tag/4.1.1 and place it within the src folder.